Embedded Content

 A Scene using an Embedded Content view styleThis is the source of the content that will be displayed in the view.

-Once the Scene is triggered for display and matches the specified audience conditions, its content is available to users visiting a web page with a container.
-The container is populated with the content from all active Scenes with the matching ID and in the order in which the Scenes were triggered.
+Once the Scene is triggered for display and matches the specified audience conditions, its content is available to users visiting a web page with a view/container.

 Embedded Content behavior in web pages is the same as for mobile app In-App AutomationsMessages cached on users’ devices and displayed when users meet certain conditions within your app, such as viewing a particular screen or opening the app a certain number of times. and modal and fullscreen Scenes: